LukSemasS/LukSemasS/README.md

-Hi, I’m @LukSemasS iam a developer at SEMAsystems in germany
+Hi, I’m iam a developer at SEMAsystems in germany

 <!---
 LukSemasS/LukSemasS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.